Honor Code Violations

 - If the student makes a statement accepting responsibility for all of the violation(s), the hearing proceeds to the sanctioning phase (See “Sanctioning” below).

-- If the student makes a statement not accepting responsibility for some or all of the violation(s), first the investigator and then the student may each make an opening statement to the panel.
+- If the student makes a statement not accepting responsibility for some or all of the violation(s), the student may make an opening statement to the panel.

 - After the opening statements, the presiding officer calls witnesses.